tymyrddin/purple/source/docs/foundations/organisational-development/index.rst

 Virginia Satir's work in family systems therapy was extended by Gerald Weinberg and others into organisational settings.
 Its central observation is that people under stress revert to survival stances: placating (keeping the peace at the cost of honesty), blaming (directing fault outward to avoid accountability), computing (retreating into procedure to avoid feeling), or distracting (disengaging altogether).
 These are not character failures.
-They are predictable responses to threat, and they are extremely common in security work.
+They are predictable responses to threat, and they are common in security work.

 Satir's congruence model asks that actions, words, feelings, and context be in alignment.
 When they are not, communication breaks down, trust erodes, and change becomes impossible.
 In an incident response context this can mean